alstampe/Capstone---NLP-project/capstone report template.md

 #### Word pairing
 Finally, I want to try out the classic 'king-to-queen' vector comparison.
- For this purpose I use the most_similar_cosmul functionality, based on cosine computation.
+For this purpose I use the most_similar_cosmul functionality, based on a cosine computation.

 The base for this is a ' x relates to y as a relates to...' logic, expecting to return the word that has a menaingful relation to a as y has to x.
 My attempts to do this were not in the first tryouts as clear as the reknown queen-king case.
 I thought the reason was a limited corpus, but changing the model parameters improved the result, as shown below.